 I was never a big fan of soup.
 My mom served us, and still does, soup almost every day.
 To my constant "Soup!" remarks, I would get answers such as: "It is good for your tummy!" or "It makes your digestion better!" or "Soup heals!".
-Little did I believe.
-Later when I became a mom, although soup is not a frequent guest on our dinner table, I gave, and still do, the same answers to my children.
+Little did I believe her statements.
+Later, when I became a mom (although soup is not a frequent guest on our dinner table) I gave, and still do, the same answers to my children.

 BROWN RICE MINESTRONE (feeds 5)